virtual-labs-archive/digital-logic-design-iiith/SRIP/README.md

 # Quiz on comparator exp

-#### Open quiz.html in firefox to start the quiz containing 5 questions
+#### Open quiz.html in firefox to start the quiz containing 5 questions added